district0x/d0x-libs/server/district-server-web3/README.md

 Add `[district0x/district-server-web3 "1.0.0"]` into your project.clj
 Include `[district.server.web3]` in your CLJS file, where you use `mount/start`.

-**Warning:** district components are still in early stages, therefore API can change in a future.
+**Warning:** district0x components are still in early stages, therefore API can change in a future.

 ## Usage
 You can pass following args to web3 component: